Eating Disorder Therapy

 Specialized care coordination so that all of your providers are on the same page

-Family sessions so that the people closest to you can understand and support you
+Family therapy & a parent support group, so that the people closest to you can understand and support you

 Group therapy to connect you with people who really understand

 Yoga & Meditation as an adjunct to therapy, to help you manage anxiety and cope in a healthy way

 A Special Note For Parents:

 If you’re like most parents, your teen’s eating disorder probably took you by surprise.
 Maybe the pediatrician mentioned concerns about your teen’s weight, maybe you’ve noticed some changes in his or her behavior, or maybe your teen has mentioned wanting help.
 Maybe you’re not sure she really has an eating disorder, but you know you feel concerned and that you don’t want things to get worse.